Ant-Brain/EfficientWord-Net/README.md

 ## FAQ :
 * **Hotword Perfomance is bad** : if you are having some issue like this , feel to ask the same in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/4)
+* **Can it run on FPGAs like arduino?** : No , new model Resnet_50_Arcloss is too heavy to run on arduino (Roughly 88Mb) in size, soon we will add support of pruned versions of the model so that it can become light enough to run on tiny devices, for now it should be able to run in Raspberry pi like devices

 ## CONTRIBUTION:
 * If you have an ideas to make the project better, feel free to ping us in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/3)